oVirt/infra-docs/docs/CI/STDCI-Configuration.markdown

 `(el6, x86_64), (el6, ppc64le), (el7, x86_64), (el7, ppc64le)`.
 For each
 combination, since script was not specified, STDCI will search for the default.

-Some may prefer to explicitly specify a script for a certein distro/arch:
+Some may prefer to explicitly specify a script for a certain distro/arch:

     ---
     distro: